 Kathak levels are Foundation (Beginners), Development (intermediate) and Proficiency (advanced). click here.

-The Mudra Art Academy offers kathak classes in multiple cities across the globe - Switzerland, Germany (collaborated with Mr. Deodatt Persaud, Samvedan), India, Singapore.
+The Mudra Art Academy offers kathak classes in multiple cities across the globe - Switzerland, Germany (collaboration with Mr. Deodatt Persaud, Samvedan), India, Singapore.

 The minimum age to join our classes is 7 years.
 At this age, the child will be enrolling into the ‘Kids Batch’.
 There is no limit on the maximum age to join.